The following information is aimed at assisting BC3 faculty in the transition to remote instruction.

-By March 20, 2020, please notify your students of your plan for how your course will run remotely, and your expectations of students for the duration of the remote instruction period.
+Please notify your students of your plan for how your course will run remotely, and your expectations of students for the duration of the remote instruction period.

 In most cases, email will be the primary source of communication between students and faculty.
 You may want to consider using the email feature within Blackboard for quick and easy communication to all students at once.

 Please remember, you MUST USE YOUR BC3 EMAIL ACCOUNT or the email feature within Blackboard that is connected to your BC3 email account.
 Students MUST USE THEIR BC3 EMAIL ACCOUNT for email correspondence with faculty and College staff.

 Students are expected to have a lot of questions.
 Please be available for communication with students during your regularly scheduled class time and office hours (full-time faculty).
 Please respond to student inquiries promptly.